Minor allergic reactions

 Usual causes

 Hypersensitivity to allergens or plasma proteins in the transfused unit.
-Rarely may be due to donor medication or antibodies from donor with allergies.
+Rarely may be due to donor medication or antibodies from a donor with allergies.

 Investigation